autumn-mck/gnss-war-room/ReadMe.md

 To display the main PyQt GUI: `python main.py`

-To run the web frontend: `bash webStart.sh` (will default to port 2024)
+To run the web frontend: `sh webStart.sh` (will default to port 2024)